-As the RSP services were built for cloud deployment (see section 6), they are elastically scalable and easy to set up.
-The Portal and Notebook Aspects each run as an ArgoCD application, while each API within the API Aspect is its own application.
+As the RSP (Figure 1) services were built for cloud deployment (see section 6), they are elastically scalable and easy to set up.
+The Portal and Notebook Aspects each run as an application (in the ArgoCD sense), while each API within the API Aspect is its own application.
 They rely on a common authentication and authorization (and throttling) infrastructure to ensure that only science users with appropriate data rights have access.

-The back-end communication with the USDF services hosting the bulk of the data products is mediated through two primary interfaces: a relational database query interface for catalogs that can talk to the scalable, distributed Qserv service^{11,12} and the client-server Butler^{3,13} for access to image and other file-based data products.
+The back-end communication with the USDF services hosting the bulk of the data products is mediated through two primary interfaces: a relational database query interface for catalogs that can talk to the scalable, distributed Qserv service^{11,12} and the client/server Butler^{3,13} for access to image and other file-based data products.